 Your resin is likely to drip over the side.
 Scrape it off as necessary.
-You will need to do this for the next hour to hour and a half, depending on the cure time of the resin you use.
+You will need to do this for the next hour to an hour and a half, depending on the cure time of the resin you use.

 Tip: You could put painter’s tape or masking tape on the backside, which you can peel off once the resin is cured.
 I likely would have done that here if these had been simple square or rectangle shapes.

 Once the resin has cured, approximately 24 hours, you can prepare for the next resin pour.

 - Because I wanted the colors on the backside to match the front side, I put a burst of each of the spray paints into their own cups.
 (Do this outside!)

-- I poured approximately 1 to 1 1/2 teaspoons of resin in with each of the colors.
+- I poured approximately 1 to 1 1/2 teaspoons of resin in each of the colors.

 - The remaining resin I colored with Resin Obsession opaque white pigment.

 Not shown: Draw the resin to the edge of each ornament with your stirring utensil.

 Tip: You don’t have to be exact here.
 The edges of these ornaments weren’t squared off, so it was sometimes hard to judge where to stop with the resin.
 Take the ‘icing a cookie’ approach, meaning you don’t have to get the resin exactly to the edge.

 Once you have the white fully covering your ornaments, drop in your colored resin.